FdA Graphic Design

 All progression routes outlined below are currently valid; however available progression will be updated on an annual basis in accordance with changes in UH provision.

-Entry is to Level 5 or Level 6 depending on individual performance.
+Entry is to Level 6 contingent on successful completion of the FdA.
 Additional routes may be available to students at the time of FdA completion.

 This programme aims to develop your creativity and skills in carrying out projects to meet the needs of clients and audiences.
 In addition the programme will provide you with: